d-munro/Colossal-Caves-Game/README.md

 ##Note
 This program was an individual assignment completed in CIS*2430 in the Summer 2020 semester.
+This commit is the original source code when handing in the assignment, without any modifications.
-The source code was last updated in June 2020
+As such, the source code was last updated in June 2020.

 ## Author Information